 - Accuses Israel of “discriminatory policies” and “breach[ing] international law,” and claims that “[Palestinian] land [is] swallowed up by the Israeli armed forces.”

-- Founder Michel Sabbah authored (together with Naim Ateek of Sabeel and Atallah Hanna) the 2009 Kairos Palestine document, which calls to mobilize churches worldwide in the call for BDS, compares Israel with the South African apartheid regime, and denies the Jewish historical connection to Israel in theological terms.
+- Founder Michel Sabbah authored (together with Naim Ateek of Sabeel and Atallah Hanna) the 2009 Kairos Palestine document, which calls for BDS (boycott, divestment, and sanctions) against Israel; denies the Jewish historical connection to Israel in theological terms; and rationalizes, justifies, and trivializes terrorism, calling it “legal resistance.”

 - Member of the “Legal Taskforce,” together with other NGOs: ACRI, Bimkom, HaMoked, UNDP, ICAHD, PCATI, Rabbis For Human Rights, PHR, Yesh Din, the Jerusalem Coalition, Addameer, the NRC, and others.
 The taskforce seeks to “employ lawyers and have legal action strategies in the struggle against the occupation.”